shawnstrickland/wat-wasm/readme.md

 # wat-wasm
 wat-wasm is a tool for converting WebAssembly Text to optimized binary WebAssembly and back.
 It has a version of wat2wasm and wasm2wat included.
-You can use wat2wasm with -O optimization flags with wat2wasm, or even direclty on the binary with wat-wasm CLI.
+You can use wat2wasm with `-O` optimization flags with wat2wasm, or even directly on the binary with wat-wasm CLI.
 This is built on top of WABT.js and Binaryen.js.

 Question?
 Contact me on twitter: @battagline